-When our interior designer, Sara Lee met with the owners of a three-bedroom cottage in North Yorkshire she couldn’t wait to get started on bringing their vision and ideas to life.
+When meeting with the owners of this three-bedroom cottage in North Yorkshire the design team couldn't wait to get started on bringing their vision and ideas to life.
 The home needed a complete refit and refurbishment and the owners were keen to create a home with a boutique edge in a beautiful country side setting.

-The owners planned to use the home as a holiday cottage so Sara had to ensure that the design for the interior was practical and fit for purpose whilst maintaining anelegant and glamourous feel.
-Sara visited the cottage to get a feel for how the space would be pulled together to create that boutique feel and was excited to find a blank canvas, bursting with potential!
+The owners planned to use the home as a holiday cottage so it was important to ensure that the design for the interior was practical and fit for purpose whilst maintaining an elegant and glamourous feel.
+Many trips were made to the cottage to get a feel for how the space would be pulled together to create that boutique feel, and it was found to be a blank canvas, bursting with potential!

 When meeting with the owners, they agreed on a contemporary, boutique design and a finish that was both elegant and chic.
 Although they were only living in the property on occasion, it was important that it felt like home.

-Sara worked with RG’s interior architect Andrew to create and install bespoke cabinetry and each of the rooms were expertly designed to ensure a consistent theme and style throughout.
+The interior design and architect teams worked together to create and install bespoke cabinetry and each of the rooms were expertly designed to ensure a consistent theme and style throughout.

 The porch was previously a very empty space, where the clients were looking to create a country style boot room with space for coats, jackets and boots, hidden away with plenty of storage.
 For the soft furnishings, wools and tweeds were used to create a traditional and cosy feel.
 The interior roof space was painted a light colour which made the smaller space look larger and all cabinets had an internal walnut finish.